 The economic analysis contained in this report is based, in part, on Inferred Resources, and is preliminary in nature.
 Inferred Resources are considered too geologically speculative to have mining and economic considerations applied to them and to be categorized as Mineral Reserves.
 There is no certainty that economic forecasts on which this Preliminary Economic Assessment is based will be realized.
-Inferred Mineral Resources form the basis of 2% of the "potentially mineable tonnes" included in the plant feed schedule of this PEA.
+Inferred Mineral Resources form the basis of 2% of the Indicated and Inferred Mineral Resources included in the conceptual plant feed schedule of this PEA.

-A pre-tax Cash Flow Projection (base case) has been generated from the LOM production schedule and capital and operating cost estimates, and is summarized in Table 22-1.
+A pre-tax Cash Flow Projection (base case) has been generated from the conceptual LOM production schedule and capital and operating cost estimates, and is summarized in Table 22-1.
 A summary of the key criteria is provided below.